bmwcarit/ramses-logic/doc/sphinx/viewer.rst

    Instructs the renderer to apply multisampling (Valid values: 1, 2, 4, 8)

+.. option:: --clear-color R G B A

+   Sets the display clear color to other than the default black (e.g.: :code:`ramses-logic-viewer --clear-color 0 0.5 0.8 1`)

 .. option:: --write-config [filename]

    Writes the default lua configuration to the given filename.
 If the filename is omitted, the viewer will use